Give your home real weather protection where it matters most

 Fly screens for Plettenberg Bay · Complete guide to insect screens

-Indoor weather protection — insulation through your windows
+How do indoor blinds provide weather protection through insulation— insulation through your windows

 Weather protection is not just an outdoor concern.
 Windows are the biggest source of heat gain in summer and heat loss in winter.
 The right indoor blinds reduce both, making rooms more comfortable and lowering energy costs.